Indiana man center of gambling probes involving Alabama, Cincinnati baseball, AP sources say

 But one of the people familiar with the situation told AP that contact with Neff was what led to the firings.
 It is not known if Neff was wagering on Cincinnati baseball games.

-A third person familiar with the Cincinnati investigation told AP there was been no indication games were being fixed or that Sprague or Nagel were betting on games
+A third person familiar with the Cincinnati investigation told AP there was been no indication games were being fixed or that Sprague or Nagel were betting on games.

 Neff’s son, Andrew, is listed as a pitcher on Cincinnati’s roster, but has not played this season.
 The Bearcats season ended earlier this week when they were eliminated from the American Athletic Conference Tournament.